Torch: Symbolism

 The torch is a common emblem of both enlightenment and hope, thus the Statue of Liberty, formally named Liberty Enlightening the World, lifts her torch.
 Crossed reversed torches were signs of mourning that appear on Greek and Roman funerary monuments—a torch pointed downwards symbolizes death, while a torch held up symbolizes life, truth and the regenerative power of flame.
-The torch is also a symbol used by political parties, for instance by both Labour (from 1918 to 1980) and the Conservatives (from 1983 to 2006) in the UK, and the Malta Labour Party.
+The torch is also a symbol used by political parties, for instance by both Labour (from 1918 to 1980) and the Conservatives (from 1983 to 2006) in the UK, and by the Malta Labour Party.
 In the seals of schools in the Philippines, the torch symbolizes the vision of education to provide enlightenment to all the students.

 The torch is also associated with the Greek goddess of witchcraft known as Hecate in some works of art.

 Uses

 Olympics

-A torch carried in relay by runners is used to light the Olympic flame which burns without interruption until the end of the Games.
+The torch carried in relay by runners is used to light the Olympic flame which burns without interruption until the end of the Games.
 These torches and the relay tradition were introduced in the 1936 Summer Olympics by Carl Diem, the chairman of the event because during the duration of the Ancient Olympic Games in Olympia, a sacred flame burnt inside of the temple of Hera, kept in custody by her priestess.